 Guatemala has two seasons: a dry season and a wet season.
 And unless you happen to be a big fan of torrential downpours and floods, we highly recommend visiting Guatemala during the dry season.

 The dry season in Guatemala runs from November to April.
 During this time, the temperatures are very warm and pleasant.
-Expect temperatures between 23 to 32 degrees Celsius (73 to 90 F) during the day but a LOT cooler at night, especially in areas like Antigua and Guatemala City, which are higher in elevation!
+Expect temperatures between 23-32 degrees Celsius (73-90 F) during the day but a LOT cooler at night, especially in areas like Antigua and Guatemala City, which are higher in elevation!

 Guatemala does not get HUGE crowds of tourists (ahem, Italy and France), so you don’t have to worry too much about avoiding high season.
 But with that said, December and January are definitely the most popular months to visit Guatemala.
 So, if you’d rather have a calmer trip with fewer tourists around, we recommend visiting Guatemala in March or April!